Skip to contents

 size

-The number of trees in the forest.
+The number of trees in the forest (default: 100).

 lambda